Aeolus (son of Hippotes): Aeolia

-In the Odyssey, Aelolus' kingdom of Aeolia was purely mythical, a floating island surrounded by "a wall of unbreakable bronze".
+In the Odyssey, Aeolus' kingdom of Aeolia was a floating island surrounded by "a wall of unbreakable bronze".
 Later writers came to associate Aeolia with one of the Aeolian Islands, north of Sicily.

 Confused with Aeolus son of Hellen

 This Aeolus was sometimes confused (or identified) with Aeolus the son of Hellen and eponym of the Aeolians.
 The confusion perhaps first occurs in Euripides' Aeolus, where, although clearly based on the Odysseys Aeolus, Euripides' Aeolus is the father of a daughter Canace, like Aeolus the son of Hellen, and if the two are not identified, then they seem, at least, to be related.
 Hyginus, describes the Aeolus encountered by Odysseus as "Aeolus, son of Hellen".
-While Ovid, has the ruler of the winds, like Aeolus the son of Hellen, the father of a daughter Alcyone, as well as the tragic lovers Canace and Macareus, and calls Alcyone "Hippotades", ie. a descendant of Hippotes.
+While Ovid, has the ruler of the winds, like Aeolus the son of Hellen, the father of a daughter Alcyone, as well as the tragic lovers Canace and Macareus, and calls Alcyone "Hippotades", i.e. a descendant of Hippotes.

 Diodorus Siculus' account

-The rationalizing Greek historian Diodorus Siculus, explains how Aeolus came to be considered the ruler of the winds.
+The rationalizing Greek historian Diodorus Siculus explains how Aeolus came to be considered the ruler of the winds.
 According to Diodorus, Aeolus was said to be: